View Nepal in Detail

 • Witness the dramatic beauty of one of the world’s deepest and most treacherous glaciers, Khumbu Glacier and Icefall.

-• Create lifelong memories of standing in the shadow of Mount Everest and conquering Kala Patthar.
+• Create lifelong memories of standing in the shadow of Everest and conquering Kala Patthar.

 13 Nights 14 Days EBC Trek Itinerary